bezalelc/Data-pruning/README.md

 # Data-pruning
 Research how different methods of dataset pruning can cause better performance and computation saving in machine learning

-Academic supervisor: Doctor Yehuda Hossein
+Academic supervisor: Doctor Yehuda Hassin

 # Abstract
 This project is a research project with Dr. Yehuda Hassin about deep learning, the